finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the transaction portfolio to retrieve the details for. code = 'code_example' # str | The code of the transaction portfolio to retrieve the details for.
-Together with the              scope this uniquely identifies the transaction portfolio. effective_at = 'effective_at_example' # str | The effectiveAt datetime at which to retrieve the details of the transaction              portfolio.
-Defaults to the current datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the details of the transaction portfolio.
-Defaults              to the current datetime if not specified. (optional)
+Together with the              scope this uniquely identifies the transaction portfolio. effective_at = 'effective_at_example' # str | The effective datetime at which to retrieve the details of the transaction              portfolio.
+Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the details of the transaction portfolio.
+Defaults              to return the latest version of the details if not specified. (optional)

 try:
     # [EARLY ACCESS] Get details